Visitor Centers – Arkansas Travel Information

 The park visitor center is the place to begin your adventure on Mount Magazine, Here, exhibits tell the story of the

 mountaintop as a city and as a resort years ago, and you'll learn of the work of the CCC whose work set the stage for today's trails, overlooks, campsites and lodge.
-Exhibits include dioramas of each of the nine habitat areas and a wildlife observation room that overlooks native wildflower gardens, feeders and waterfall.
+Exhibits include dioramas of each of the nine habitat areas and an observation room that overlooks native wildflower gardens, feeders and waterfalls.